 And for good reason.
 This present Earth has been contaminated by thousands of years of humanity’s sin.
 Well, in its place, God is going to create a brand-new heaven and Earth.
 In this new heaven and on this new Earth, God is going to place a wonderful new “holy city” for His people to live in called, “New Jerusalem” (Rev. 21:2).

-New Jerusalem is bigger than any city the world has ever known. is bigger than any city the world has ever known.
-It measures twelve thousand furlongs in width (Rev. 21:16), or 1,380 miles to be precise.
+New Jerusalem is bigger than any city the world has ever known.
+It measures twelve thousand furlongs in width (Rev. 21:16).
+That’s 1,380 miles.
+To help you ponder how big that is, consider this: the city of Los Angeles is only 29 miles wide.
 The USA is about 2,800 miles wide.
-So New Jerusalem is about half the width of the USA.
+So, New Jerusalem is about half the width of our entire country.
 Massive!

 Not only is this “city of the living God” (Heb.
 12:22) gigantic, it’s absolutely glorious.
 The massive outer wall is jasper, similar to diamond in appearance.
 The city is made out of “pure gold” (Rev. 21:18), and it radiates with God’s glory to such an extent that there will no longer be any need for the sun (Rev. 22:5).